famedly/synapse-invite-checker/README.md

         federation_list_client_cert: "tests/certs/client.pem", # path to a pem encoded client certificate for mtls, required if federation list url is https
         gematik_ca_baseurl: "https://download-ref.tsl.ti-dienste.de/", # the baseurl to the ca to use for the federation list, required
         tim-type: "epa" or "pro", # Patient/Insurance or Professional mode, defaults to "pro" mode.
 Optional currently, but will be required in a later release
+        defaultPermissions: # see 'defaultPermissions' below.
+The server defaults for new users or existing users with no permissions already set.
+Other than the noted default for 'defaultSetting', no other defaults are established
+          defaultSetting: "allow all" or "block all" # Default "allow all"
+          serverExceptions:
+            "<server_name>": # The server names to include.
+Note the ':' on the end and that double quotes are needed around server names
+            "@LOCAL_SERVER@": # A special option to template the local server into without having to know its name.
+Note that the double quotes are required for this special case.
+          userExceptions:
+            "<mxid>": # Any users that should be an exception to the 'defaultSetting'.
+            "@user:some_server.com": # An example.
+Note the ':' on the end and that double quotes are needed around user names
+          groupException:
+          - groupName: "isInsuredPerson" # For the moment, the only option.
+Note the double quotes and the hyphen at the start of the line
         allowed_room_versions: # The list(as strings) of allowed room versions.
 Currently optional, defaults are listed
           - "9"
           - "10"